Courts Organisation

 The Dublin Metropolitan District covers the Dublin City and contiguous suburbs.
 For many purposes, it is treated as a single District Court area.

-The Government may by order vary the Circuit Court’s and District Court’s monetary jurisdiction limit.
+The Government may, by order, vary the Circuit Court’s and District Court’s monetary jurisdiction limit.
 They have raised the monetary limits applicable to the Circuit Court and District Court periodically.

 The 2002 Courts and Court Officers Act extended the jurisdiction of the High Court, Circuit Court and District Court in a range of matters to €100,000 and €20,000 in place of the prior cap.
-However the relevant provisions were never commenced and were ultimately superseded.
+However, the relevant provisions were never commenced and were ultimately superseded.

 Cases may be transferred or remitted between courts.
-Where a case is more appropriate to another court, an application may be made to before which the matter is pending, for an order to transfer the matter upwards or downwards, as the case may be.
+Where a case is more appropriate to another court, an application may be made before which the matter is pending for an order to transfer the matter upwards or downwards, as the case may be.
 Either party may apply and procedures are set out in the court rules.

 The Court Service has established a Register of Reserve Judgment.
 If a judgment is not delivered within two months from the date it is reserved, the President of the Court concerned may request that the matter be listed before the judge who reserved judgment.
 Notice shall be given to the parties.

 The judge is to specify the date on which he proposes to deliver judgment.
 The date specified is to be entered in the register.
-The register is to be kept open for inspection on payment of prescribed fee.
+The register is to be kept open for inspection on payment of the prescribed fee.